stateset/stateset-blockchain/README.md

 If those seeds aren't working, you can find more seeds and persistent peers on a Stateset Hub explorer (a list can be found on the [launch page](https://stateset.network/launch)).

-You can also ask for peers on the [Validators Riot Room](https://riot.im/app/#/room/#cosmos-validators:matrix.org)

-For more information on seeds and peers, you can [read this](https://docs.tendermint.com/master/spec/p2p/peer.html).

 ## A Note on Gas and Fees

 ::: warning
-On Statest Hub mainnet, the accepted denom is `uatom`, where `1atom = 1.000.000uatom`
+On Statest Hub mainnet, the accepted denom is `ustate`, where `1state = 1.000.000ustate`
 :::

 Transactions on the Stateset Hub network need to include a transaction fee in order to be processed.
 This fee pays for the gas required to run the transaction.
 The formula is the following: